The tiny Mediterranean island of Malta is becoming one of Europe’s hottest holiday destinations that’s perfect for every type of traveller.

 Head over to my Travel Tools page for all my best travel tips & advice and everything you need for your trip.

-I hope this post Malta: The Complete Travel Guide, inspires you to visit Malta.
+I hope this post: The Complete Malta Travel Guide, inspires you to visit Malta, one of the top Europe travel destinations.

 Thanks for reading!